flutter-tizen/flutter-tizen/doc/commands.md

   # Build a TPK without installing on a device.
   flutter-tizen build tpk

+  # Build for a TV device.
+  flutter-tizen build tpk --device-profile tv

   # Build for an emulator.
   flutter-tizen build tpk --debug --target-arch x86
   ```